In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/home.md

 ---
-layout: page
+layout: pagehome
 permalink: /home/
 title: home
 ---

-This is *my page* in markdown and
+This is *my page* in markdown

 > quote test